 The Weaving Shop, built in 1840 and originally from Bryan County, Georgia, has a fascinating history, for it once housed cotton gins used for separating the seeds from the cotton.
 At that time, most of the first floor was open, allowing access for horses to the drive mechanism for the gin.

-Built in the mid-19th century, the colonial feel in the style of this building,
+Built in the mid-19th century, the colonial feel in the style of this building, including the color, is strong. |

 Today, it houses old weaving machines that date from the colonial period through the 19th century, and the process of weaving cloth is demonstrated by skilled presenters who actually will weave on a colonial hand loom, the fly-shuttle loom, and on the loom that gave the world the first steps towards computers: the jacquard loom, a 19th century weaving machine that could be "programmed" in much the same way as today’s computer.